apache/drill/_docs/connect-a-data-source/035-plugin-configuration-introduction.md

 Click Update to reconfigure an existing, enabled storage plugin.

 ## Storage Plugin Attributes
-The following diagram of the dfs storage plugin briefly describes options you configure in a typical storage plugin configuration:
+The following graphic shows key attributes of a typical dfs storage plugin:
 ![dfs plugin]({{ site.baseurl }}/docs/img/connect-plugin.png)
+## List of Attributes and Definitions
 The following table describes the attributes you configure for storage plugins.
 <table>
   <tr>
     <th>Attribute</th>